Gag name: Examples in other languages

 The 2005 South Korean television series Hello My Teacher was criticised for its inclusion of a character with the gag name "Nam Sung-ki".
 "Sung-ki" is a common masculine name, but "Nam Sung-ki" is homophonous with the Korean language word for "penis".

-Israeli Hebrew

-Ghil'ad Zuckermann suggests that at the end of the twentieth century there was a wave of jocular Israeli gag names, most of them based on rebracketing.
-He provides the following gag names, all based on common names that, when rebracketed, create a jocular meaning:
+Ghil'ad Zuckermann suggests that at the end of the twentieth century there was a wave of jocular Israeli gag names in Hebrew, most of them based on rebracketing, including Mira Tsakh (a female detective, based on the rebracketing of mi ratsákh, meaning "Who murdered?") and Avi Ron (a pilot, based on the rebracketing of avirón, meaning "airplane").